fabienzx/tb/cve/README.md

 <br>
 <br>

-***What is "fixed", "affected", "will-not-fix" ?***
+>***What is "fixed", "affected", "will-not-fix" ?***
 <br>
 <br>
-Fixed : A patch or solve has been found and deployed, but the system is still using a potentially vulnerable version of the system (updating should fix the issue)
+>Fixed : A patch or solve has been found and deployed, but the system is still using a potentially vulnerable version of the system (updating should fix the issue)

-Affected : A patch or solve hasn't been found yet, and system may be vulnerable
+>Affected : A patch or solve hasn't been found yet, and system may be vulnerable

-Will-not-fix : The developper or the team that is behind a software, library acknowledges a vulnerabilty does in fact exist, but don't plan to release any patch for it (most of the time because it's not that big of a deal)
+>Will-not-fix : The developper or the team that is behind a software, library acknowledges a vulnerabilty does in fact exist, but don't plan to release any patch for it (most of the time because it's not that big of a deal)

+It is noteworthy that all the CVEs associated with the application itself have an available patch and merely necessitate an update to the latest version.

+Additionally, it is crucial to emphasize that although certain CVEs may be deemed impactful, their harm potential is contingent on specific circumstances that may or may not be applicable to Thingsboard.